This post has been revised from 2020

-Cycling can do wonders for both your mental and physical health.
+Did you know that cycling can do wonders for both your mental and physical health?
 Helping you process your thoughts and leaving your mind clear, a leisurely cycle on a Sunday morning can really set you up for the week ahead.
-Exposing yourself to different surroundings is healthy for our brains, allowing for a much needed reset.
+Exposing ourselves to different surroundings is healthy for our brains, allowing for a much needed reset.
 As a form of cardio, cycling will leave you feeling energised and healthy too.
+Before you embark on your journey, finding a route is essential for a good experience.
 Here are the two quiet cycle routes to explore in London on an E-Bike:

-As most of us know, exercise makes our body release endorphins, our brain’s feel-good neurotransmitters, which release stress and improve mood.
+As most of us know, exercise makes our body release endorphins, our brain’s feel-good neurotransmitters, which release stress and improves our mood.

 E-Bikes are sometimes controversial but they have their benefits as they are great for climbing uphill.
 This is particularly helpful for those of us with problematic knees or respiratory issues (be sure to get medical and expert advice first)

 Tower Bridge to Greenwich

-Starting at the iconic Tower Bridge and ending at Cutty Sark in Greenwich, this short but sweet cycle route is great for both leisure and commuting.
+Starting from the iconic Tower Bridge and ending at Cutty Sark in Greenwich, this short but sweet cycle route is great for both leisure and commuting.
 This section of the National Route 4 takes you on a less trodden path around the River Thames as well as through peaceful parks, including the hidden gem that is Russia Dock Woodland.

 The wonderful thing about this route is that it combines two of London’s must-visit areas; starting at Tower Bridge as well as the adjacent Tower of London, and ending in the royal borough of Greenwich, where tourists come from far to visit the National Maritime Museum, the Cutty Sark and Greenwich park.

 Along the way you’ll find yourself in quaint narrow streets with old waterfront warehouses and historic parts such as Bermondsey Wall, where the buildings and pubs make you feel as if you’ve stepped back in time.
 Find yourself lost in the history of pilgrims, famous Victorian architects and post-war decline and regeneration as you cross the Rotherhithe Peninsula.
 You’ll also get to see Greenland Dock and South Dock, another interesting slice of London’s history.